-In terms of cabin configuration, among Air Transat's 12 A330-200 aircraft, seven have 332 seats and five have 345 seats.
-The only A330-300 that remains in Air Transat's fleet has 346 seats.
-The twelve (12) A321LRs currently operated by Air Transat each have 199 seats.
+In terms of cabin configuration, among Air Transat's 11 A330-200 aircraft, seven have 332 seats and four have 345 seats.
+Among the two A330-300s that remain in Air Transat's fleet, one has 346 seats and the other has 363 seats.
+The fifteen (15) A321LRs currently operated by Air Transat each have 199 seats.
 All A330 and A321LR aircraft in Air Transat's fleet include 12 seats in Club class.
-Six of Air Transat's seven A321ceos have 198 seats and one has 199 seats.
+Five of Air Transat's eight A321ceos have 198 seats and three have 199 seats.
+All have a Club seat installed at the front of the cabin for the crew to rest; these are not considered passenger seats.
 In terms of customer experience, all A330s and A321LRs are equipped with a mood-lighting system throughout the cabin and an in-flight entertainment system with a seat-integrated display.